qeesung/gitaly/doc/beginners_guide.md

 > If you don't know what GOPATH is you can skip this section.

-Although compile and test Gitaly using `make` without having to set a GOPATH, you often want to do your Go development work in the context of a GOPATH.
+Although you can compile and test Gitaly using `make` without having to set a GOPATH, you often want to do your Go development work in the context of a GOPATH.
 At the same time, when working on GitLab, it is useful to use GDK so that you can see e.g. how your Gitaly contribution